Converting 64 Square Meters to Square Feet: A thorough look

 Q: Is the conversion factor 3.28084 ft/m exact?

 - A: No, it's an approximation.
 The exact conversion factor is a slightly longer decimal number.
-However, 3.28084 provides sufficient accuracy for most everyday calculations.
+That said, 3.28084 provides sufficient accuracy for most everyday calculations.

 -